It can also be used to prevent chest pain caused by angina.

 It comes as tablets or as a liquid that you swallow.
 It can also be given as an injection, but this is usually done in hospital.

-Atenolol can be taken by adults.
-It's sometimes also prescribed for babies and children.
+Most adults can take atenolol.
+It's sometimes prescribed for babies and children.

-It's not suitable for everyone.
-To make sure it's safe for you, tell your doctor before starting atenolol if you have:
+Atenelol is not suitable for everyone.
+To make sure it's safe for you, tell your doctor before starting atenolol if you:

-- had an allergic reaction to atenolol or any other medicine in the past
+- have ever had an allergic reaction to atenolol or any other medicine

-- low blood pressure or a slow heart rate
+- have low blood pressure (hypotension) or a slow heart rate

-- serious blood circulation problems in your limbs (such as Raynaud's phenomenon), which may make your fingers and toes tingle or turn pale or blue
+- have Raynaud's phenomenon, which may make your fingers and toes tingle, turn paler than usual or turn blue

-- metabolic acidosis – when there's too much acid in your blood
+- have metabolic acidosis – when there's too much acid in your blood

-Tell your doctor if you're trying to get pregnant, are already pregnant or breastfeeding.
+- are trying to get pregnant, are already pregnant or breastfeeding

 You'll usually take atenolol once or twice a day.

-Atenolol does not usually upset your tummy, so you can take it with or without food.
-It's best to do the same each day.
+Atenolol does not usually upset your stomach, so you can take it with or without food but it's best to do the same each day.

 If you forget to take a dose of atenolol, take it as soon as you remember, unless it's nearly time for your next dose.
-In this case, just leave out the missed dose and take your next dose as normal.
+In this case, just skip the missed dose and take your next dose at the usual time.

 Never take 2 doses at the same time.
 Do not take an extra dose to make up for a forgotten one.